digital-competence/DigiComp.Sequence/README.md

 `getNextNumberFor` allows you to give an object (which will be resolved to its FQCN) or a custom sequence name.

-The `SequenceCommandController` helps you to advance the current sequence number, in case of migrations or similar.
-See `./flow help sequence:advance` if interested.
+The `SequenceCommandController` helps you to set the last sequence number, in case of migrations or similar.
+See `./flow help sequence:setlastnumberfor` if interested.